oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/intro-pdb-mgmt-db/intro-pdb-mgmt-db.md

  - The destination CDB, where you want to create the clone, exists and Oracle Enterprise Manager has access to it as a managed target.
  - The host user (for this workshop it is *oracle*) is the owner of the Oracle home where the target CDB resides.

- > **Note:** The location of the source PDB can be a CDB on the same (local) system, a CDB on a remote system, or an application container on the local or a remote system.
+ > **Note**: The location of the source PDB can be a CDB on the same (local) system, a CDB on a remote system, or an application container on the local or a remote system.
 If a database, a CDB, or a PDB resides on the local host, then it is termed as a local database, a local CDB, or a local PDB respectively.

 See [Cloning a PDB](https://docs.oracle.com/en/enterprise-manager/cloud-control/enterprise-manager-cloud-control/13.5/emlcm/managing-pluggable-databases-using-enterprise-manager.html#GUID-ECEBA8A8-7BC3-4B70-B11F-D3035C195AD9) for more information about the prerequisites for cloning PDBs.